ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 Furthermore there are different *flavors* or *specifications (specs)* of Markdown[^1], which add some [extended syntax](https://www.markdownguide.org/extended-syntax/), like emoji written with colons.

-Markdown flavors that R users will commonly interact with include:
+R users will commonly interact with different Markdown flavors through their usual tools:

 -   R Markdown which uses Pandoc under the hood,
 -   Quarto (uses Pandoc under the hood... see any trend here?),